RichTiTAN/Tor-Multiplexer/README.md

   How it works:

   - The backbone of this software are 8 tor engines, connected together using a tool called HAProxy for load-balancing.
-  - v2rayN is also included in the app for easier management of the proxy.
+  - xray core is also included in the app for easier management of the proxy.
   - This app was made to bypass internet restrictions in heavily restricted areas and because speed is a major concern I thought of putting together a tool that automates the load balancing process for higher speeds in those regions.

   How to use: